HimanshuR321/SoC-IITB-2025-Trackathon/Week2/Practice Questions/Practice_Set1.md

 Welcome to **Practice Set 1** of the Trackathon Series!
 These exercises are designed to help you practice basic programming logic and build a solid foundation before diving into advanced topics.

 Each problem focuses on a core concept like functions, conditionals, strings, or loops.
-All the codes are need to written in Javascript language only.
+All the codes are need to written in Javascript (.js files) language only.

 ---